CyberTrainingExercise/Hexfall/README.md

 7. Setup presentation and have print outs (and optionally: phone) ready
 8. Present presentation
 9. Hand out print outs and optionally the phone with tor browser installed

+### Debrief Ideas

+Non-technical questions:
+1. How did you manage splitting up or lack of splitting up?
+1. Did you find the second crate?
+How did you manage that new objective?
+Technical questions:
+1. How did you juggle Kali's extensive toolkit to exploit the known vulnerabiities?
+1. Was there any technical rabbit trails you went down during the CTX?

+### Misc: Opfor Guidance

+Provide moderate resistance in Hexfall HQ shootout.

+Provide mild attacks during hacking campaign.

+Provide moderate resistance at second crate point.

+Provide mild resistance during evacuation.